kiitfossosh/personal-websites/README.md

 # Personal Websites
-This is a place to showcase all your awesome personal websites!!
+This is a Place to Showcase All your Awesome personal Webpages!!